randa-magdy/booking-platform-doc/paypal-integration-doc.md

 6. PayPal responds with a `201 Created` status, a PayPal `order_id`, and an `approval_url`.
 7. The backend stores this `order_id` and `approval_url` against the Transaction record.
 8. The backend responds to the frontend with the `approval_url`, and the frontend redirects the user's browser to it.
+9. The user logs into PayPal and confirms the payment on PayPal's page.
+10. Upon approval, PayPal redirects the user's browser back to the configured `returnUrl` (e.g., `https://example.com/payment/success`) along with the `order_id`.
+11. The frontend calls the backend API endpoint `POST /api/payments/{order_id}/capture`.
+12. The backend, using the stored `order_id` and access token, calls PayPal’s `POST /v2/checkout/orders/{order_id}/capture` endpoint to finalize the payment.
-9. The user attempts to pay on the PayPal page, but PayPal's systems decline the transaction (e.g., due to insufficient funds).
+13. PayPal's systems decline the transaction (e.g., due to insufficient funds).
-10. PayPal sends a `PAYMENT.CAPTURE.DENIED` webhook event to the backend's webhook listener.
+14. PayPal sends a `PAYMENT.CAPTURE.DENIED` webhook event to the backend's webhook listener.
-11. The backend processes the webhook, finds the associated Transaction and Booking using the `order_id`, and updates their statuses.
+15. The backend processes the webhook, finds the associated Transaction and Booking using the `order_id`, and updates their statuses.
-12. The **Transaction** status is set to `FAILED`.
+16. The **Transaction** status is set to `FAILED`.
-13. The associated **Booking** status is set to `FAILED`.
+17. The associated **Booking** status is set to `FAILED`.
-14. The frontend, which may be on a generic pending page, fetches the status and displays a "Payment failed.
+18. The frontend, which may be on a generic pending page, fetches the status and displays a "Payment failed.
 Please try a different method." error.

 **Postcondition:** The Transaction is `FAILED` and the Booking is `FAILED`.